It's Your Paycheck! Online Module for Non-educators

 It's Your Paycheck! is designed to introduce personal finance content.
-Course participants learn about a variety of personal finance topics including the link between education and income, budgeting, the benefits of saving, and credit reports.
-These learning modules will help participants make sense of W-2s, W-4s, pay -day Loans and APRs in an interactive online format.
+Participants learn about a variety of personal finance topics including the link between education and income, budgeting, the benefits of saving, and credit reports.
+These learning modules will help participants make sense of W-2s, W-4s, pay-day loans and APRs in an interactive online format.
 It's Your Paycheck! consists of nine individual programs that can be used together or individually to enhance personal finance learning.

 Lesson 1: Invest in Yourself

 Participants solve word puzzles with varying degrees of knowledge.
 They discover that more knowledge (human capital) leads to more productive outcomes.
 Participants identify ways in which people invest in human capital and the link between investment in human capital and earning income.

 Lesson 2: "W" Is for Wages, W4 and W2

 Participants compute the gross pay for a fictional character named John Dough given his hourly wage and the number of hours worked.
 They compare gross pay to net pay.
 They learn what FICA and federal income taxes are.
 They learn how to complete a W-4 form and what a W-2 form is.